Braess' Paradoxes in Coupled Power and Transportation Systems: Model

-\begin{remark}[Derivative-based BP] We opt for a local/derivative based notion of BP instead of considering the change of social cost metrics with a finite change of capacities.
-The almost-everywhere existence of the derivatives for general networks is established in \S\ref{sec:detection_general_networks}, thus Definition~\ref{def:gbp} does not limit the practicality of our results.
-It also allows us to focus on the current network parameters in our analysis, rather than examining all possible ways to expand the capacities.
+We can then define BP for our coupled system. \begin{definition}[Generalized Braess' Paradox] For any $s \in \{\mathrm{T},\, \mathrm{P},\, \mathrm{C}\}$, we say the coupled system exhibits a (generalized) BP (a) if there exists an $\ell_\mathrm{T} \in [m_\mathrm{T}]$ such that $\partial \Phi_s/\partial \alpha_{\ell_\mathrm{T}} <0$, \emph{or} (b) if there exists an $\ell_\mathrm{P} \in [m_\mathrm{P}]$ such that $\partial \Phi_s/\partial \bar f_{\ell_\mathrm{P}} >0$, provided that the derivatives exist.\footnote{We opt for a local/derivative based notion of BP instead of considering the change of social cost metrics with a finite change of capacities.
+The almost-everywhere existence of the derivatives for general networks is established in Section~\ref{sec:detection_general_networks}, thus Definition \ref{def:gbp} does not limit the practicality of our results.
+It also allows us to focus on the current network parameters in our analysis, rather than examining all possible ways to expand the capacities. } \end{definition}